From the West of England to the South of England

 1 Booking Procedure

-When booking there is a non-refundable deposit of $250 per person.
-The balance of $1000 must be paid by February 14th 2018.
+When booking there is a non-refundable deposit per person.
+The balance must be paid by 8 weeks prior to arrival.
 Where bookings are made less than 8 weeks before the start of the tour, the full amount is payable at the time of booking.

 Payment for deposit and for balance should be made by bank transfer.
 Details on booking form